mkrdip/related-posts-widget/readme.txt

 = Features =

+* Shows a list of related posts.
 * Custom Post Types support.
+* Option which Post Type should be the same to the current post.
+* Option exclude one or multi categories or terms.
 * Option to filter by popular posts (by comment count).
-* Option exclude one or multi categories or terms.
 * Option [seperate categories](http://tiptoppress.com/new-dynamic-layout-feature-separate-categories/?utm_source=wordpress_org&utm_campaign=features_seperate_scp&utm_medium=web) if more than one is assigned.
 * Set how many posts to show (overall and by category).
 * Option exclude current post.
 * Placeholders in title string (e.g. "There are a lot of %cat%-News." -> "There are a lot of Tech-News.").
 * Filter hook for the post titles 'widget_title'.
-* Option to show post thumbnail & set dimension by width & height.
+* Option to show post thumbnail and set width & height.
 * Option to crop thumbnails with CSS.
 [What is 'CSS Image Crop'](http://tiptoppress.com/css-image-crop/?utm_source=wordpress_org&utm_campaign=features_crop_scp&utm_medium=web).
 * Option to put thumbnail on top.
 * Option to make the widget title link to the category page.
 * Option to show/hide the title.
-* Option to show the post excerpt and how long the excerpt should be.
+* Option to show the post excerpt and how long (in words).
 * Option change excerpt 'more' text.
 * Option to show the post date, author and comment count.
 * Multiple widgets.